SJanna/purffectgames_client/README.md

 ## Additional Information

-For any inquiries or support, please contact [sjannadiaz@gmail.com](mailto:sjannadiaz@gmail.com).
+For any inquiries or support, please contact me [sjannadiaz@gmail.com](mailto:sjannadiaz@gmail.com).
 We're here to ensure your gaming journey is nothing short of purrfect!